SEARCH

 Class struggles, debt and happiness

-I've written about credit-related causes of the Great Recession including: lax underwriting standards (abetted by government programs and the GSEs), overuse of ARMs (because the borrower couldn't qualify for a fixed rate note), too much cash-out financing and artificially low interest rates.
-I've paid less attention to the Wall Street factor (i.e. securitization of those obligations and excessive risk-taking) because:
+Credit-related causes of the Great Recession included: lax underwriting standards (abetted by government programs and the GSEs), overuse of ARMs (because the borrower couldn't qualify for a fixed rate note), too much cash-out financing and artificially low interest rates.
+Yet, the Wall Street factor (i.e. securitization of those obligations and excessive risk-taking) always seems to take center stage in the debate.
+I disagree with that emphasis because:

 1) the Street factor already gets most of the attention in the press,